by Philip Berardi, MD PhD FRCPC

 Tumours that are positive for CD10 are called germinal center B-cell (GCB) type.
 In contrast, tumours that are negative for CD10 and positive for MUM1 are called non-germinal center B-cell (non-GCB) type.

-Other less aggressive or low-grade types of lymphoma can change over time into DLBCL.
+Other less aggressive or low grade types of lymphoma can change over time into DLBCL.
 Pathologists call this type of change a transformation.
+Low grade lymphomas that can turn into DLBCL include follicular lymphoma, small lymphocytic lymphoma (SLL), chronic lymphocytic leukemia (CLL), nodal and extranodal marginal zone lymphoma, and lymphoplasmacytic lymphoma.